 These services are by arrangement only.
-Please contact our office at x2003 or email@example.com.
+Please contact our office at (415) 422-2003 or firstname.lastname@example.org.
 Consult the information below if you have questions about making a request.

-Staffed office hours are 9:00AM to 5:00PM, Monday through Friday.
-Operational hours are 8:00AM to 9:00PM, Saturday through Sunday (excluding university holidays).
+Operational hours: 8:00AM to 9:00PM, Saturday through Sunday (excluding university holidays)

 Please note that Media Services is reliant on student employment and availability.
 If you believe your event may go longer than requested, please consider extending the length of the requested recording.
 Media Services cannot guarantee the technician will be available to stay later than booked.

 For routine inquiries, contact Media Services at (415) 422-2003 or email@example.com.
 For urgent inquiries, please contact the ITS Help Desk at (415) 422-6668.

 Classroom recordings: Student videographers use compact camcorders on a tripod.
 Please note there is not an option to use external microphones; recordings will capture audio from the entire room.
 Processing recordings generally requires 2-3 business days, after which videos will be available for distribution.

 - Faculty/Staff Candidate Presentation: Teaching demonstrations, candidate talks, interviews, etc.

 - Lecture: Guest lectures, repeated recordings, workshops, etc.

 - Student Presentations: Individual or group student presentations; can be separated per presentation